Breamish to Till and Chillingham

-Upstream to the north west the Breamish begins as a series of tiny streams in remote country near the summit of the Cheviot.
-To the south and south west is Cushat Law which, along with Bloodybush Edge, form a source for another neighbouring river, the Alwin, a tributary of the Coquet.
+Upstream to the north west, the Breamish begins as a series of tiny streams in remote country near the summit of the Cheviot.
+To the south and south west is Cushat Law which along with Bloodybush Edge, forms a source for another neighbouring river, the Alwin, a tributary of the Coquet.
 Here we have reached the end of the journey up the Breamish valley and return to Powburn.

 Powburn and Glanton

-Powburn is a village of stone houses next to the A697 with a name meaning ‘stream with pool’.
-The Pow Burn itself flows through the village joining the Breamish to the North East.
+Powburn is a village of stone houses next to the A697 with a name meaning ‘stream with a pool’.
+The Pow Burn itself flows through the village joining the Breamish to the north east.
 Just east of Powburn is Crawley Tower, a pele created by the Heron family in 1343.
 It was later home to John ‘the Bastard’ Heron who fought at Flodden Field in 1513 and indeed helped trigger the events of that famous battle.

 Glanton was the birthplace of the renowned historian, Hugh Trevor-Roper (1914-2003), otherwise titled Lord Dacre of Glanton.
 It is also known for a Bird Research Station established here in 1930.